 • Terminal D: Overflow operations; on-site airport hotel.

-Pro Tip: International passengers clearing Terminal C must walk through the terminal corridors to reach the Terminal B Uber pickup columns.
+Pro Tip: International passengers clearing Terminal C must walk through the terminal corridors to reach the rideshare pickup zones.
 Rideshare drivers cannot pick up at Terminal C doors.

 san juan airport transfer avoid rip offs surge warning